ulsa/cfperm/README.md

 rollback.
 If you have a large template with many resources, it will require plenty of permissions.
-Rather than forcing you to give too much permission to your user, this web service will parse your template and present you with the necessary policies epxressed as JSON code that you can paste into the permissions field for your IaM user.
+Rather than forcing you to give too much permission to your user, this web service will parse your template and present you with the necessary policies expressed as JSON code that you can paste into the permissions field for your IaM user.